What kind of audio studio do you own? Can I record vocals or instruments?

 With each project you get free revisions.
 If the project consistently isn’t up to what you hoped then we might need to discuss what else is needed to make it work.
 If your revisions request are drastically different than we originally agreed that would fall under “project creep” and additional payment would need to be discussed.

-But…if a project is delivered and accepted then three months later you request revisions (as an example) that will come with a charge which depends on how much revision is needed.
+But…if a project is delivered and accepted then three months later you request revisions (as an example) that will come with a charge which depends on how much revision work is needed.

 Do I need to have "picture lock" before sending files?